grujicaleksandar/spring-shopping-cart-example/README.md

 About
 ================
-This is an example project that illustrates example of shopping cart in Spring Boot with Spring Data JPA.
+This is an project that illustrates example of shopping cart in Spring Boot with Spring Data JPA.

 Screenshots
 ================